-- Connect early with your departmental grants and contracts staff, as well as the Office of Foundation Relations (Campus Schools or Provost Area) or the Office of Foundation Relations and Strategic Partnerships at Duke Health (School of Medicine or Nursing)
+- Early communication with the departmental grants and contracts staff, as well as the Office of Foundation Relations (Campus Schools or Provost Area) or the Office of Foundation Relations and Strategic Partnerships at Duke Health (Schools of Medicine or Nursing)

-- Consider engaging the staff or personnel that will carry out the work to make sure details are not overlooked
+- Engagement with the staff or personnel that will carry out the work to make sure details are not overlooked

-- Consider the line items you may need to carry out the proposed work.
-Typically, this includes:
+- Consideration of line items needed to carry out the proposed work.
+For example:

 - Personnel and fringe benefits